Eye Pain: Causes, Symptoms, Diagnosis, and Treatment

 - Discharge, which can be clear, or thick and colored

-- Foreign body sensation -- the feeling that something is in the eye, whether or not anything actually is
+- Foreign body sensation -- the feeling that something is in the eye, whether real or imagined

 - Nausea or vomiting